-California’s Signal Hill was a residential area until a surprise oil boom in 1921 sprouted so many derricks it became known as “Porcupine Hill.”
-Much of the land was sold and subdivided in real estate lots of size described as “big enough to raise chickens.”
 Many homeowners became aspiring oil drillers and speculators.
+Much of the hill’s land was sold and subdivided in real estate lots of a size described as “big enough to raise chickens.”

 Derricks were so close to one cemetery that graves “generated royalty checks to next-of-kin when oil was drawn from beneath family plots,” noted one historian.

 By 1923, oil production reached more than one-quarter million barrels of oil per day.
-At the time, a “law of capture” for petroleum production ensured the formerly scenic landscape would be transformed.
-Competitors crowded around any new well that came in, chasing any sign of oil to the Pacific Ocean.
-Naturally produced California oil seeps led to many discoveries south of the 1892 Los Angeles City field.
+At the time, “the law of capture” for petroleum production ensured the formerly scenic landscape would be transformed.
+Competitors crowded around newly completed wells and chased any sign of oil to the Pacific Ocean.

 By the early 1930s, the massive Wilmington oilfield extended through Long Beach as reservoir management concerns remained in the future.
+Naturally produced California oil seeps had led to many discoveries south of the 1892 Los Angeles City field.

 Onshore and offshore tax revenues generated by production of more than one billion barrels of oil and one trillion cubic feet of natural gas helped underwrite much of the Los Angeles area’s economic growth.
 But not without consequences.